bpucker/ApiaceaeFNS1/README.md

 ## TBLASTN-based check of genes missing in annotation
 This scripts performs a search for genes that were missed in the annotation process.
 The results of a TBLASTN are processed and hits are compared against the annotated genes in a GFF3 file.
-Genes hit in the search or the genomic position of a hit is returned in the output file.
+If a gene is bit by BLAST, the ID is returned in the output file.
+The genomic position of a BLAST hit is returned if no gene is hit.
 This enables a phylogenetic evaluation of the candidates.

 ```
 Usage:
-  python TBLASTN_check.py --in <FILE> --out <FILE> --ref <FILE> --gff <FILE>
+  python3 TBLASTN_check.py --in <FILE> --out <FILE> --ref <FILE> --gff <FILE>

 Mandatory:
-  --in    STR   Tree file.
+  --in    STR   FASTA file.
-  --out     STR   Sequence ouptut file.
+  --out   STR   Ouptut folder.
-  --ref     STR   Sequence input file.
+  --ref   STR   Reference FASTA file.
   --gff   STR   Annotation file.
 ```

 `--in` FASTA input file containing the bait sequence(s).

 `--out` output folder for temporary and final output files.
+This folder will be created if it does not exist already.

 `--ref` genome sequence FASTA file.